-If the Twitter photos of lines snaking around city blocks are any indication, people are showing up to vote in droves.
-And while the high voter turnout is a great example of democracy in action, it spells bad news for voter wait times.
-So, what do you do if you’re stuck at the back of the line when your polling place closes?
+While the increased voter turnout is a wonderful example of democracy in action, it could mean that people who have waited until Election Day to vote could be faced with some long lines and wait times.
+So what should you do if you’re stuck at the back of the line when your polling place closes?
 You stay right where you are.

-If you didn't take advantage of your state's voting time-off laws to cast your ballot during the workday, there's a good chance you'll be caught in an after-work crush.
+If you didn't take advantage of your state's voting time-off laws to cast your ballot during the workday (if your state has them, that is), there's a good chance you'll be caught in an after-work crush.
 But don't despair!
 As long as you are in line at closing time, you have a legal right to vote—so don’t let anyone tell you otherwise.
 In fact, if someone does attempt to force you to leave, you are encouraged to call a voter protection hotline (such as 1-866-OUR-VOTE) or submit a complaint to the Department of Justice (1-800-253-3931).